kc-ml2/revit/README.md

-# ReViT — Rotation-Equivariant Vision Transformer
+# REViT — Roto-reflection Equivariant convolutional Vision Transformer

-ReViT is a Vision Transformer whose self-attention and feed-forward layers are built entirely from **equivariant convolutions** via [ESCNN](https://github.com/QUVA-Lab/escnn).
+ReViT is a Vision Transformer whose self-attention and feed-forward layers are built entirely from **equivariant convolutions**.
 Every feature map is a `GeometricTensor` that transforms consistently under the chosen discrete rotation (or roto-reflection) group, so the model's predictions are invariant to those symmetries by construction.

 ## How it works